Search for celebrities on Ancestry.com!Edith Bracco

 She taught at North Dakota and New Mexico schools for the deaf for nine years.
 She also worked as an assembler at Varian Inc.

-Ms. Aghabalian was married to Vasken Aghabalian for 44 years.
+Ms. Aghabalian was marriage to Vasken Aghabalian for 44 years.
 She is survived by her son, Gary of Menlo Park; daughter Karen of North Wilkesboro, North Carolina; one granddaughter; and a brother, Frank Sladek of Tucson, Arizona.

 At her request, no services were held.
 Memorials may be made in her name to the Deaf Senior Housing Project, P.O.
 Box 1923, Fremont, CA 94538.